pluralsight/guides/draft/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 }
 ```
 This is already a web application, and thanks to Spring Boot, we don’t need to worry about configuring any web server.
-Just compile the application using your IDE or the command line and execute the generated jar file:
+Just compile the application using your IDE or the command line and run the Spring Boot application:
 ```
 mvn clean install
-cd target
-java -jar demo-0.0.1-SNAPSHOT.jar
+mvn spring-boot:run
 ```
 Most IDEs allow creating *run configurations*.
-You may want to create one to execute the standalone Java Application defined in the `DemoApplication` class directly in your IDE.
-You can see the `DemoApplication` class defines the standard [`main`](https://csis.pace.edu/~bergin/KarelJava2ed/ch2/javamain.html) method.
+You may want to create one to run the Spring Boot Java Application directly in your IDE.
+Alternatively, you can start the application by running the jar file created in the `target` directory.
+In the end, a Spring Boot application is simply a Java standalone application.
+You can find the standard [`main`](https://csis.pace.edu/~bergin/KarelJava2ed/ch2/javamain.html) method defined in the `DemoApplication` class.

 Once you have executed the Java application, Spring Boot will configure and start a [Tomcat](http://tomcat.apache.org/) server on port 8080, so you can access the application at <http://localhost:8080> and see the “It works” notification.